 Synopsis: Things happen to people like Joel and Ellie in places.
 (We’ll keep things vague for non-game fans, because … hoo boy.)

 Should fans be worried?
-HBO’s latest hit isn’t going anywhere, but fans will have to wait for next season between the ongoing Writers Guild of America and SAG-AFTRA strikes and the show’s big production cycle.
+HBO’s latest hit isn’t going anywhere, but fans will have to wait for next season between the Writers Guild of America and SAG-AFTRA strikes and the show’s big production cycle.
 Prior to the strikes starting, show co-creator Neil Druckmann told Deadline he anticipated starting production later this year, but star Bella Ramsey predicted the show might not debut until late next year.

 Release date: Potentially late 2024 or early 2025